 Sir Gilbert Lort and his sister Dame Elizabeth Campbell are buried in the north transept of Westminster Abbey.

 Sir Gilbert Lort

-A standing monument to Sir Gilbert, by sculptor Edward Hurst, in the adjoining chapel of St John the Evangelist was greatly reduced and only the tablet now remains on the wall.
-Two cherubs from the monument are preserved in the Abbey precincts and the arms of Lort were shown - "per fess azure and gules, a cross or, an escutcheon of Ulster".
-The inscription reads:
+A standing monument to Sir Gilbert, by sculptor Edward Hurst, in the adjoining chapel of St John the Evangelist has been greatly reduced and only the tablet now remains on the wall.
+Two cherubs from the monument are preserved in the Abbey precincts (Little Cloister and St Catherine's chapel garden).
+The arms of Lort were shown - "per fess azure and gules, a cross or, an escutcheon of Ulster".

 Dame Elizabeth Campbell